girish1729/d3angular/README.md

 Simple D3 graphing with angular integration
 ===========================================

-This project does d3 rendering of time series data(double precision) with Angular.js factory and nvd3 rendering using JSON.
+This project does d3 rendering of time series data (double precision float) with Angular.js factory and nvd3 rendering using JSON from a HTTP express server fetching samples from postgres DB.

 Overview
 ========

-Using a simple Angular.js module I demonstrate how you can show double precision sample values changing against timestamps from a database.
+Using a simple Angular.js module we see how you can show double precision sample values against timestamps from a database.

 We use Google's Angular material and this is based on material design principles.

+You find as and when you move slider the graph gets updated dynamically demonstrating Angular's data binding principles.

 Populate DB
 ===========